RIKEN-RCCS/lens3/doc/admin-guide.md

 platform.node() to the database, but it should be explicitly given when it is inappropriate.
 Set the environment variable "LENTICULARIS_MUX_NODE" in "lenticularis-mux.service".

+__Failing Proper Shutdown__: A MinIO instance sometimes may stay alive at a shutdown of the lenticularis-mux service.
+Please check a MinIO process without a manager process and kill it (which has sudo as the parent and the sudo's parent is the init), when the lenticularis-mux service is frequently started/stopped.